rodrinoblega/stori/README.md

 - fsnotify: Used to watch for file system changes.
 In the local environment, it monitors a directory for new .csv files to process.
 - viper: Provides configuration management.
 It reads configuration from environment variables or configuration files.
 - gorm.io/gorm: An ORM (Object-Relational Mapping) library for Go.
-- go.gorm/postgres: PostgreSQL database driver for GORM
+- go.gorm/postgres: PostgreSQL database driver for GORM.
-- testify: Provides assertions and mocking capabilities for unit testing
+- testify: Provides assertions and mocking capabilities for unit testing.
 - aws-sdk-go: AWS SDK for Go.
 It is used to interact with AWS services.

 ## Assumptions